 Areas of Specialization

 In our Audit Department, our focus is on providing audit, tax, and consulting services to Exempt Organizations.
 Our not-for-profit practice specializes in entities organized under Section 501(c) of the Internal Revenue Code.
-Since our inception in 1990, we have performed hundred of audits and have prepared thousands of tax returns for exempt organizations, including performing arts groups, animal welfare organizations, land management trusts, museums, chambers of commerce, schools and care facilities, and others.
+Since our inception in 1990, we have performed hundreds of audits and have prepared thousands of tax returns for exempt organizations, spanning a wide variety of industries such as performing arts groups, animal welfare organizations, land management trusts, museums, chambers of commerce, schools and care facilities, and others.